Fast 3D Nanophotonic Inverse Design using Volume Integral Equations: Volume Integral Equation Formulation and Comparison with Finite-Difference Methods

 As mentioned in the previous section, the FFT-based MVP and the use of suitable preconditioners enable JVIE to achieve faster convergence compared to other finite-difference methods, such as FDFD and FDTD, particularly for large 3D structures.
 To investigate this advantage, a comparison between the JVIE and these two other FD-based methods is presented for the same simple example considered in the previous section of a straight silicon waveguide in a homogeneous silicon dioxide background medium.
 The open-source SPINS~\cite{SPINS} solver and commercial Lumerical~\cite{Lumerical} solver are used for the FDFD and FDTD simulations, respectively.
 Different lengths of waveguide are simulated while keeping the constant transverse cross-section, allowing for the study of how the runtime grows as the waveguide length increases.
 CPU-based iterative solvers are used for both the JVIE and FDFD frequency-domain solvers to solve their corresponding linear systems of matrix equations.

 Fig. 2a presents a comparison of the computation times for the three different solvers.
 JVIE outperforms FDTD and FDFD for all the lengths considered and enjoys the slowest rate of increase in computing time vs. propagation length.
 For longer waveguides, the runtimes of the finite-difference solvers become substantially (several orders of magnitude) higher than those of the JVIE.
-Additionally, convergence of the iterative solver could not be achieved for the FDFD solver for any of the cases longer than $\lambda_{int}=25$ wavelengths.
+Additionally, convergence of the iterative solver could not be achieved for the FDFD solver for any of the cases longer than 25 wavelengths.
+Reference lines for $O(N \log N)$ and $O(N^2)$ are shown in Fig. 2a, in which $N$ is the number of simulation grid points, to further illustrate the speed advantages of the JVIE method.
 Fig. 2b demonstrates that the number of iterations required by the JVIE solver remains constant as the length of the waveguide increases, owing to the effective preconditioning approach employed for its corresponding matrix equation; however, the number of iterations required by the FDFD solver starts off several orders of magnitude higher and quickly blows up further as the waveguide grows longer.